-Ayurveda is based on the 5 elements of Earth, Ether, Air, Fire and Water, and uses these elements as the basis of the 3 Constitutions or “Doshas”.
-There are 3 Doshas (Vata, Pitta and Kapha) which form the life energy behind all of our bodily functions.
+Ayurveda is based on the five elements of Earth, Ether, Air, Fire and Water, and uses these elements as the basis of the 3 Constitutions or “Doshas”.
+There are three Doshas (Vata, Pitta and Kapha) which form the life energy behind all of our bodily functions.
 To find out your dominant Dosha, or constitution, you can take an online quiz like this one.

-My main goals for my ayurveda retreat were to detox, relax, and to sort out my less than perfect digestive system.
+My main goals for my ayurveda detox retreat were to detox, relax, and to sort out my less than perfect digestive system.

 It’s fair to say that I didn’t arrive for my treatments in Kerala in the best of shape.
 After a 5am flight with Delhi and the inspired decision to not go to bed that night before it, by the time I arrived at Kochin airport that day I was ready to abort mission.

-My initial consultation with my warm and friendly doctor revealed that the 2 weeks I had allotted for Panchakarma was not long enough to do the full programme.
-Instead, they would do the parts that were most relevant for my constitution and concerns.
-She expressed concern that I would be travelling after the treatment for another 6 weeks.
-In my thinking I would be fighting fit and dancing with the joy of life after my stay; in the Doctor’s words it would take at least a month for my body to be back to “normal” afterwards.
+For a full panchakarma treatment you need around one month.
+My doctor expressed concern that I would be travelling after the treatment for another six weeks.
+I had assumed I would be fighting fit after my panchakarma treatment; in the Doctor’s words it would take at least a month for my body to be back to “normal” afterwards.

 My stay followed a rigid schedule: waking up at 4.30am for 5am Pooja (prayer ceremonies) each day, 6am Yoga, followed by meals, treatment & consultation with the Doctor during the day, then more yoga and evening pooja before bed time.
-Set in the heart of the Keralan jungle on the edges of a nature reserve, there were welcome opportunities for walking by the river for when things got a little intense (which there’s no denying the treatments were).
+Treatment included plenty of Ayurvedic massage experiences.

 No Pain no Gain.
-A little dramatic perhaps, but we seem to always look for the easy way.
-We’re always looking for entertainment, for someone else to ‘fix’ us.
-I assumed that I would feel amazing at the end of the 2 weeks.
+A little dramatic perhaps, but we always seem to look for the easy way.
+We’re often looking for entertainment, for someone else to ‘fix’ us.
+I assumed that I would feel amazing at the end of the two weeks.
 I assumed that the more difficult/painful treatments would not apply to me.
 But they did.
 Ayurveda offers an array of treatments, many of which are totally discomfort-free and relaxing, such as Shiro Dhara (oil pouring over the head in a constant flow); but those treatments have far less impact if one has not been through the initial work of detoxification first so that there is a ‘clean’ body to work on.

 Take a Little Time.
 All food on the retreat was organic, with much of it grown in the gardens of the retreat centre or very nearby.
 Food that was not available organically was not served.
 It is part of the Ayurvedic tradition that food needs to be prepared, served and eaten with mindfulness and love.
 Before each meal was served all of the kitchen staff would chant and pray over the food.
 Compare that with how we typically prepare and consume food in day to day life and is it any wonder that our food, that should be our medicine, has become our poison.
 It’s taught me that if I want to eat well, I will have to make lifestyle changes when I am at home: switching to eating more often at home as opposed to eating out; planning food shopping for the week or longer vs buying on the go for 1 day at a time.

 You May Get More than you Bargained For.
 I came to the retreat looking for a health booster.
-What I got was a yoga practice that I can replicate daily (in my own home should I develop enough discipline!), time for myself to reflect (and finally start writing my travel journey), a yoga teacher who inspired me spiritually, and some friendships that have lasted beyond the 2 weeks.
+What I got was a yoga practice that I can replicate daily (in my own home should I develop enough discipline!), time for myself to reflect (and finally start writing my travel journal), a yoga teacher who inspired me spiritually, and some friendships that have lasted well beyond the 2 weeks.
 Ultimately, our health – as well as being the most precious asset we have – is our body’s way of showing outwardly what our inner state is.

-Last but not least…
+And last but not least…

 Did it work?

-Aches and pains in muscles have been banished through application of herbal pastes, which – organic as they are – certainly pack a punch.
-I will say though that for at least 2 weeks after the retreat my body was very weak, my mind more anxious and my energy levels much lower than before.
+Aches and pains in muscles were banished through application of herbal pastes, which – organic as they are – certainly packed a punch.
+I will say though that for at least two weeks after the retreat my body was very weak, my mind more anxious and my energy levels much lower than before.
 It’s like being stripped bare.
-1 month on though, as I write this, my digestion has definitely improved and the detox has helped me to make different decisions to before about what and how I want to eat.
+One month on though, as I write this, my digestion has definitely improved and the detox has helped me to make different decisions to before about what and how I want to eat.